Python125/Background-Color-Change/README.md

 # Background-Color-Change

-This is my first basic JavaScript project.
+This is my first entry-level JavaScript project.